microsoft/multimodal-ai/README.md

 - A RAG solution using Azure AI Services that allow users to interact with data contained in text and images (for example, charts or diagrams).
 - A web client (see [references](#references)) that users can interact with to submit prompts, get results and visualize the citations.
-   - Optional authentication via Entra Id.
+   - Authentication via Entra Id can be configured during the initial deployment or afterwards.
 - Reference implementations in Terraform and Bicep.
 - A simple deployment experience, with a minimal set of prerequistes, that can easily be incorporated into CI/CD deployment pipelines.
 - Data processing activities (like chunking, generating embeddings, converting documents to images, etc.) are executed server-side on Azure via Azure AI Search (using built-in capabilities as well as using custom skills).